1905 1905 1916 1949 1952

 The first 3 images below show the original Front Street depot where all trains had to back in thru the eastward facing doors.
 The passenger depot by 1848 measured 60' by 154' (1st image).
 Expansion became necessary and in 1853-54 a new depot was built.
 Measuring 90' by 465' and 60' tall, trains again entered thru the east end only (2nd & 3rd image).
 By 1859 the city's fear of horses being frightened had been clearly shown to be unfounded and so a new depot was built and the Pendleton station was shut down.
 The 4th image below shows this depot in 1875.

 This depot survived until 1889 when it was destroyed by fire, but it had already been reduced to the status of a freight station in 1881 by the erection of a new depot by a lessee of the Miami Company the Pittsburgh, Cincinnati and Saint Louis Railroad.
 This station was located at Pearl and Butler Streets which was next to, and one block closer to the city center.
 The old depot was reworked into a freight house.
-The layout is shown below.
+The last image above is a postcard that was produced between 1926 and 1940.
+The layout for the depot is shown below.

 By 1868 all the Little Miami lines were leased to